COVID-19 Updates & Resources

-All types of places to stay are allowed to open: lodges, outposts, cottage resorts, campgrounds, motels, hotels, and bed & breakfasts.
-There are some new policies and restrictions, please know that tourism businesses are ready for your arrival and will provide you with the very best in hospitality.
-Click here: Where to Stay to speak with businesses and plan your future trip.
+All types of places to stay are allowed to open: lodges & resorts, remote outposts, cottage resorts, campgrounds & RV parks, motels & hotels, and bed & breakfasts.
+There are new policies, guidelines, and may be some restrictions, please know that tourism businesses are ready for your arrival and will provide you with the very best in hospitality.
+Click here: Where to Stay to speak with businesses to plan your future trip.

-As the province moves through phases, some of our region’s attractions have re-opened, while others need a bit more time.
+As the province moves through levels by region, our region’s attractions can open.
 In the region’s catchment area, golf courses, heritage sites, museums, access to natural wonders are ready and waiting for you.
-It’s OK if you’re not quite ready to explore.
 We recommend following attractions on social media for virtual experiences.
-This is a good way to keep up to date on what’s happening!
+This is a good way to keep up to date on what’s happening.

 What’s your favourite outdoor activity?
-It’s pretty likely that it’s open in Algoma: hiking, cycling, fishing, boating, swimming, parks, camping, or something else you love to do.
+Hiking, cycling, fishing, boating, swimming, parks, camping, or maybe it’s something else you love to do.
+We’ve always been a place to get away from it all and disconnect!
 We have the vast wilderness, no crowds, and wide-open spaces that you’re looking for.
-We’ve always been a place to get away from it all and disconnect!

 Social Circle vs Social Gathering

-We love travelling with our family and friends as much as you do!
-To make sure we’re all following the guidance from our public health units, we want to help you understand the differences between a Social Circle and a Social Gathering.
+We love traveling with our family and friends as much as you do!
+To make sure we’re following the guidance from public health, we want to help you understand the differences between a Social Circle and a Social Gathering.

 Social Circle – a group of up to 10 of the same people who can interact with one another without physical distancing, regardless of which stage of reopening their region is in.
 Social or public gatherings may include different social circles, but are subject to gathering limits and physical distancing of at least two metres.
 Learn more about social circles.